tamouse/text_service_example/README.md

 ![An updated diagram of the models used in thiw feature and their relationship to each other](./app/assets/images/model-diagram-updated.jpg "Update Model Diagram")

 1. `User` holds just enough information to validate the API request using HTTP Basic auth.
 For the demo, there's only one user.
+Did not end up using this or doing any authorization of the app endpoints.
 2. `Message` contains the message id and body, as well as the key of the phone number.
 4. `Phone` holds the  phone number for a requested measure, as well as status, validity.
 6. `Provider` contains the information needed to interact with providers and keep errors, statistics, and status.